 Your client should feel comfortable asking you questions about anything they don’t understand, no matter how obvious the answer may be.

-7. Commitment and reliability
+7. Commitment and Reliability

 Like any job, a personal trainer must be committed and reliable.
 This is especially the case if you are a freelance or self-employed personal trainer, as you essentially determine your own hours.